explosion/spaCy/website/docs/usage/training.md

 optimizers or schedules, or **stream in data** and preprocesses it on the fly while training.

-Each custom function can have any numbers of arguments that are passed in via the [config](#config), just the built-in functions.
+Each custom function can have any number of arguments that are passed in via the [config](#config), just the built-in functions.
 If your function defines **default argument values**, spaCy is able to auto-fill your config when you run [`init fill-config`](/api/cli#init-fill-config).
 If you want to make sure that a